GerrGIT/Mtree-jquery-plugin/README.md

 ## How to Use?

 Mtree depends on jQuery.
-Include them both in end of your HTML code:
+Include these files into your HTML code:

+Also according to the original code, Velocity should be optional, but it seems not to work without it.
+I did not pay attention to it, just include it or fix it and submit a pull request.

 ```html
 <script src="jquery.js" type="text/javascript"></script>